-The Parish Council has only limited powers and acts mainly as an intermediary between the residents of the Parish and various regional and national bodies, including South Lakeland District Council, Cumbria County Council, English Nature and the Morecambe Bay Partnership.
+The Parish Council has only limited powers and acts mainly as an intermediary between the residents of the Parish and various regional and national bodies, including Westmorland and Furness Council, English Nature and the Morecambe Bay Partnership.

 The main bulk of the council’s work takes place at the public meetings, which are held each month (except August and December) and are publicised on the website & noticeboards around the parish.
 Any member of the public is welcome to attend to take part or just listen and there is always time on the agenda given over to allow members of the public to speak on issues concerning them.